Jimmycho319/CSE-110/index.md

 My [README](/README) file!!

-My favorite programming language is [Python](https://www.python.org/)
+My favorite programming language is [Python](https://www.python.org/) because... it is easy to work with!!

+I am a current senior at UCSD and I enjoy back-end programming that makes use of creatively produced algorithms though I would pass on the math portion of it all :( Most of my pastime is spent hanging out with friends and reading.
+I hope to learn a lot about algorithms and theories for producing them through this course!